 OpenNormalize AI-generated bullet chaos — •, ▸, ∙, 1), a) — into standard Markdown lists.
 Instant browser processing, no upload.

-Normalize mixed bullet markers (-, *, +), repair broken indentation, and fix renumbering in Markdown lists.
+Normalize mixed bullet markers (-, *, +), Unicode bullets, and 1)/a) prefixes into standard Markdown lists, and add the blank line CommonMark needs before a list.
 Browser-based, no upload, instant.

 OpenClean up ***text***, **_text_**, and other redundant or malformed emphasis from AI-generated Markdown.
 Instant, browser-based.

-OpenClean broken emphasis formatting after pasting from Word or Google Docs into Markdown.
-Restores consistent bold and italic rendering.
+OpenClean emphasis artifacts that appear after pasting from Word or Google Docs into Markdown: padded ** text **, redundant **__text__**, and ***text*** triples.
+Browser-based.

 OpenFix broken pipe tables from copy-paste, AI output, or manual editing.
 Realigns columns, repairs missing separators, and normalises cell padding.
 Free.